 Mentoring and sponsorship are essential activities in the professional development of both men and women.
 These forms of relationships often form between individuals who have common interests, or when the junior member reminds the more senior member of themselves.
 In paramedicine, the number of men in leadership positions usually means that other men are the ones who end up mentored and sponsored.
 It can be the case that junior women find it difficult to find similar levels of personal and career support since there are fewer women in leadership positions.
-I proudly sponsor four women in paramedicine: Paige Mason and Chelsea Lanos, both paramedics in the Ottawa region, Tyne Lunn, a paramedic in Alberta, and Jennifer Bolster, a paramedic in BC.

 I also mentor several other women and men in their career development and success.

-I personally strongly believe in an equal playing field for men and women where success and advancement are truly based on merit rather than politics.
+I personally believe in an equal playing field for men and women where success and advancement are truly based on merit rather than politics.
 Until that occurs however, we need to accept that women have less opportunity to advance than men – they are over-mentored, and under-sponsored.
 We’ve published and presented on this over the past number of years:

 • Batt, A.M.
 Go Sponsor Her: supporting the next generation of women leaders in paramedicine.
 EMS Leadership Summit 2020, October 15-19, 2020.